-In order to improve the robustness of the CNN, we considered 20\% of the total training particle images biased with Gaussian noises.
-Different degrees of Gaussian noise were added to the four particle images.
-Following the typical way of adding noises \cite[]{WangHP2016, Cai2019EXIF}, the standard deviation $\sigma$ of the image noise was calculated with levels of $n\sigma$ for PR testing, where $n$ was from 0 to 0.2 with interval of 0.05.
+Adding artificial noise to the synthetic data for assessment is a key issue of the evaluation.
+There are many types of noises such as white noise, Gaussian noise, Poisson noise and salt-and-pepper noise.
+White noise and salt $\&$ pepper noise are discrete signals whose samples are regarded as a sequence of serially uncorrelated random variables.
+Normally, this type of noise will not significantly affect PIV related algorithms, which can be easily reduced by applying pre-processing filter e.g. median filter.
+Poisson noise is commonly in weak light illumination during imaging, which is not a major noise under laser illumination of PIV measurement.
+On the other hand, Poisson noise can normally be approximated by Gaussian noise.
+Hence, Gaussian noise is the most concerned type.
+Adding Gaussian noise to the dataset has been widely applied in many other seminal works \cite{cai2019particle,discetti2013spatial}.
+To investigate the robustness of AI-PR, we consider 20\% of the total $M$ training particle images biased with Gaussian noises.
+Different degrees of Gaussian noise is added to the four particle images.
+Following the typical way of adding noises \cite{WangHP2016, Cai2019EXIF}, the standard deviation $\sigma$ of the image noise is calculated with levels of $n\sigma$ for PR testing, where $n$ is from 0 to 0.2 with an interval of 0.05.